wurdcms/wurd-node/README.md

-# NodeJS server side client for the Wurd CMS
+# Wurd CMS client for NodeJS
 Wurd is a service that lets you integrate a CMS into any website or app in minutes.
 This client makes it easy to load content for rendering pages on the server.